XPRESSyourself/XPRESSpipe/docs/content/analysis.rst

 .. image:: geneCoverage_IGV_comparison.png
   :width: 750px

 NOTE: The coverage estimations use a 20 nt rolling window mean method to smoothen the coverage plots.
-In the image above, subplot A is a snapshot from IGV (https://software.broadinstitute.org/software/igv/).
-Green boxes show approximate same region with the same exons for comparison.
+In both A and B in the image above, the top plot was generated with IGV (https://software.broadinstitute.org/software/igv/) and the bottom with :data:`xpresspipe geneCoverage`.
+Green boxes show approximately the same region for comparison.